 The GATE 2026 Exam will be conducted on 7th & 8th February 2026 and 14th & 15th February 2026 by IIT Guwahati.
 The Official Website gate2026.iitg.ac.in, along with the important dates and examination schedule, has been released by the IIT Guwahati, the conducting body, on 5th August 2025.
 The GATE Exam is conducted to get admission into top IITs, NITs, IIITs and PSUs recruitment.

-- The Application process for GATE 2026 will start from 25th August 2025, and the official notification, along with the information bulletin, will be released in the first week of August 2025.
+- The Application process for GATE 2026 starts from 28th August 2025, and the information bulletin was released on 21st August 2025.

-- The candidates will be able to fill out the GATE Application form till 25th September 2025.
+- The last date to fill out the GATE Application form is extended till 7th October without any late fee and till 13th October, 2025 with a late fee.
 The GATE Admit Card 2026 is expected to be released in January 2026.

 - In GATE 2026, there will be a total of 30 subjects.
 2 New Subjects have been added: Geomatics Engineering and Naval Architecture & Marine Engineering.
 The option of dual paper will allow the candidates to appear for 2 papers from the total subjects.